-95 Evidence statements
+Evidence statements

-- An area under the curve (AUC) of 1 represents a perfect prediction; an area of 0.5 - 97 represents a worthless prediction (equivalent to 'chance').
-An AUC value below 0.7 indicates - poor model discrimination.
-Values of 0.7 to 0.79 indicates acceptable model discrimination; - values of 0.8 to 0.89 indicate excellent discrimination, and values greater than 0.9 indicate - outstanding discrimination (Hosmer 2000).
+An area under the curve (AUC) of 1 represents a perfect prediction; an area less than of 0.6 represents a worthless prediction (equivalent to 'chance').
+An AUC value between 0.6 and 0.69 indicates poor model discrimination.
+Values of 0.7 to 0.79 indicate acceptable model discrimination; values of 0.8 to 0.89 indicate excellent discrimination, and values greater than 0.9 indicate outstanding discrimination.

-101 30-day mortality
+30-day mortality

-102 People undergoing EVAR or open repair
+People undergoing EVAR or open repair

-- Very low- to low-quality evidence from 4 cohort studies, including up to 8,271 people with - unruptured AAA, indicated that the Comorbidity Severity Score (CSS), Glasgow Aneurysm - Scale (GAS), modified Leiden score and the Vascular Governance North West (VGNW) risk - model had acceptable discriminatory power at predicting 30-day mortality after EVAR or - 107 open surgical repair.
+Very low- to low-quality evidence from 4 cohort studies, including up to 8,271 people with unruptured AAA, indicated that the Comorbidity Severity Score (CSS), Glasgow Aneurysm Scale (GAS), modified Leiden score and the Vascular Governance North West (VGNW) risk model had acceptable discriminatory power at predicting 30-day mortality after EVAR or open surgical repair.

-108 People undergoing EVAR
+People undergoing EVAR

-- Very low-quality evidence from 1 cohort study, including 862 people with unruptured AAA, - indicated that the modified Leiden score had acceptable discriminatory power at predicting - 30-day mortality after EVAR.
-Very low-quality evidence from 2 cohort studies, including up to - 112 6,360 people with unruptured AAA, indicated that the CSS and the GAS had poor - discriminatory power at predicting 30-day mortality after EVAR.
+Very low-quality evidence from 1 cohort study, including 862 people with unruptured AAA, indicated that the modified Leiden score had acceptable discriminatory power at predicting 30-day mortality after EVAR.
+Very low-quality evidence from 2 cohort studies, including up to 6,360 people with unruptured AAA, indicated that the CSS and the GAS had poor discriminatory power at predicting 30-day mortality after EVAR.

-114 People undergoing open repair
+People undergoing open repair

-- 115 Very low-quality evidence from 1 cohort study, including up to 862 people with unruptured - 116 AAA, indicated that the CSS and the modified Leiden score had acceptable discriminatory - 117 power at predicting 30-day mortality after open surgical repair.
-Very low-quality evidence - from 2 cohort studies, including 2,773 people with unruptured AAA, indicated that the GAS - had poor discriminatory power at predicting 30-day mortality after open surgical repair.
+Very low-quality evidence from 1 cohort study, including up to 862 people with unruptured AAA, indicated that the CSS and the modified Leiden score had acceptable discriminatory power at predicting 30-day mortality after open surgical repair.
+Very low-quality evidence from 2 cohort studies, including 2,773 people with unruptured AAA, indicated that the GAS had poor discriminatory power at predicting 30-day mortality after open surgical repair.

-120 In-hospital mortality in people undergoing EVAR or open repair
+In-hospital mortality